microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/Exercise_01/Exercise01.md

 #### Removing your Llama 2 deployment

-In this lab, you've used a **Standard_NC24s_v3** SKU to deploy your Llama2 model.
+In this exercise, you've used a **Standard_NC24s_v3** SKU to deploy your Llama2 model.
 To prevent incurring high costs, it's recommended to delete this deployment now since it won't be used in the next labs.

 To do this, select **Delete deployment** on the screen with the Llama2 deployment.